nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 #### Add a staff:

-Add a worker to the staffs list.
+Add a staff to the staffs list.

 Format: `add_staff n/<name> w/<working day> d/<date of birth> p/phone`